-The solution is to eat more alkaline forming foods.
-Most people eat more acidic forming foods from proteins and grains and processed foods and not enough vegetables to neutralize it.
+The solution to acid reflux is to eat more alkaline forming foods.
+Most people eat more acid forming foods like proteins, grains and processed foods and not enough vegetables to neutralize it.

 Kombucha is a great way to add enzymes, probiotics and it is alkaline forming in the body!
 Start by taking an ounce or two with meals and soon you will see a difference in your digestion!

 Have you had an improvement in your digestion with kombucha?
-Please leave a comment and share your experience with us
+Please leave a comment and share your experience with us.